iconclass/server/src/help/abouta.md

 - Angelika Grund, Iconclass.
 On Subject Analysis of Iconographic Representations of Works of Art.
 In: Knowledge Organization 20(1993)No. 1, pp 20-29
 - A. E. Cawkell, Encyclopaedic Dictionary of Information Technology and Systems,(Bowker, 1993), in the lemma IMAGES, pp 132-154 dr Catherine Gordon describes the use of iconclass at the Witt Library
 - C. Gordon, Analysis of Shakespeare.
 A complete listing of scenes for the expansion of 83(...) [unpublished] {{% pdf 1993_Shakespeare_index_gordon %}}
 - [&para;](#1993report){: name="1993report" } J.P.J.
 Brandhorst, P. van Huisstede, Analysis of the Iconclass files in Leiden, Marburg and London.
 Unpublished report, in preparation of an Iconclass Machine Readable Version (IMRV).
 Replaced by the stand alone Iconclass Browser.
-Utrecht, Computer & Letteren, Version 2, 1993 {{% pdf 1993_analysisLeidenWittMarburg_version2 %}}
+Utrecht, Computer & Letteren, Version 2, 1993, with handwritten annotations by Ger Duijfjes-Vellekoop {{% pdf 1993_analysisLeidenWittMarburg_version2 %}}

 1994